-Students were encouraged to creatively address a tangible, unmet community need that touchedon at least one of these four areas– mobility, alternative energy, sustainability/water and a systematic approach to meeting community needs.
-Scholarships will be awarded to the Huston-Tillotson University team, and community grants will be awarded to nonprofits to support implementation of the winning project.
+Students were encouraged to creatively address a tangible, unmet community need that touched on at least one of these four areas– mobility, alternative energy, sustainability/water and a systematic approach to meeting community needs.
+Scholarships were awarded to the Huston-Tillotson University team, and community grants were awarded to nonprofits to support implementation of the winning project.

 Each finalist team also received funds to support the implementation of its ideas within its community, in addition to iPads for each student member.

 For your school’s chance to be a big winner like Huston-Tillotson and win a $40,000 scholarship, enter this year’s Ford HBCU Community Challenge here.